 Your VoC partner should incorporate your existing information sources while helping improve overall quality.
 Information may live in software, automated reports, interviews, customer service phone calls or other manual information.

 Works with all employees, regardless of their level.

 The CEO and the guy who works on the shipping dock both have valuable information and your VoC partner should create relationships with all employees at any level.

 You may not like to admit it but your budget is calling a lot of the shots when you pick a partner.
 Establish a starting budget as well as a stretch budget so you can work with the partner who brings demonstrated value to your company.

 A VoC partner should recommend timing, enhancements, clearly outline deliverables, and work with the unique aspects of your company, instead of shoving your program into a pre-determined, cookie-cutter package.

 Great VoC partners will work with your key stakeholders to understand goals and communicate benefits instead of just throwing a report at you and slinking back into their shells.

-If you’re currently running a Voice of Customer program and need a fresh set of eyes to help you get closer to “customer enlightenment” shoot us an email.
-We’ll have a conversation about your goals and what you want to get out of implementing a VoC process for your business.
+If you’re currently running a Voice of Customer program and need a fresh set of eyes to help you get closer to “customer enlightenment” shoot me an email or sign up for a free, 20-minute consultation and we'll have a conversation about your goals and what you want to get out of implementing a VoC process for your business.